fraterrisus/walkthroughs/deathlord/walkthrough-2.md

 You'll have to get off your boat and go exploring on foot in order to find Kobar, tucked into a copse of trees in the NE of Giluin.

-Kobar is a tiny village with few services and few hints.
-The most useful of the lot is from a Shukenja in the SE, who mentions that Tohei the cleric guards the Shrine of Oceanus.
-He's hanging out in a garden at the temple SW of here.
+**Kobar** is a tiny village with few services and few hints.
+The most useful of the lot is from a Shukenja in the SE, who mentions that **Tohei** the cleric guards the **Shrine** of **Oceanus**.
+He's hanging out in a garden at the **temple** SW of here.
 Meanwhile, a Ryoshi sitting alone in his home to the SW will encourage you to search the Temple, and a Yakuza says that there's good loot to be found there.
 If you can't trust a Yakuza to point you towards good loot (hint: you can't), who can you trust?
 No one, not even me, because on my playthrough I was basically swimming in gold from the time I left Kodan.

-You can also find out that there's an extremely tough dungeon N of here.
+You can also find out that there's an extremely tough **dungeon** N of here.
 It's sometimes referred to as the "linear dungeon" because most of the upper levels are straight hallways.
 It's also totally optional, maddeningly designed, full of treasure, and by the way the bottom floor may well be the deadliest place in the entire game.
 So naturally we'll be skipping it completely.

-Many people will tell you that a guy named Chin runs the training academy, and apparently, he's the best.
+Many people will tell you that a guy named **Chin** runs the training academy, and apparently, he's the best.
 Unfortunately, Chin's place is just a Senshi saying "You cannot pass" and a room full of hostiles behind him.
 The *actual* trainer (where you can, ya know, purchase new levels) is just NW of the central fountain, but his name is Mad Ying.

 One of the gravestones marks the Tomb of the Unknown Peasant.
 Aww, that's touching.
 Almost as touching as the Kosaku who can't find his father's grave.
 Actually, that's just mean.
 Uh, never mind.